Susanne Morris

-The past year has been full of challenges and unprecedented turbulence.
-Many look to 2023 and beyond for the hope of normalcy and financial progress.
-For many others, the venture capital industry is the source of such hope.
-The current growth in the venture capital industry may play a role in recharging the economy and bringing resolution to the financial services industry.
-However, it is important to note that global technology advancements and even recent public health crises have strongly impacted venture capital.
+Current growth in the venture capital industry may play a role in recharging the economy and bringing resolution to the financial services industry.
+However, it is important to note that global technology advancements and recent public health crises have strongly impacted the industry of venture capital.
 Let’s take a look at some recent venture capital trends and what potential lies ahead.

 The changing landscape of venture capital

-Since its genesis nearly a century ago, the venture capital industry has faced many challenges of a rapidly evolving world and financial landscape.
+Since its genesis nearly a century ago, venture capital industry has faced many challenges of a rapidly evolving world and financial landscape.
 These transformations have only accelerated, but venture capital has continued to persevere through these challenges.
-According to Business Wire, the venture capital industry has shown strong signs of potential growth from 2020 through 2025.
+According to Business Wire, venture capital industry has shown strong signs of potential growth from 2020 through 2025.

 This can be explained by the rise of public web financing methods for a business project, such as crowdfunding.
 Such democratization of investing has provided many entrepreneurs with alternative funding sources, especially in the industries rarely financed by venture capital.
-Consequently, venture capital firms place innovation and quality above quantity.
-Thus, although only a small share of new businesses attracts the interest of venture capitalists, every critical and impactful transformation in the field does.

-Five trends to keep an eye on
+5 trends to keep an eye on in 2024

 1. Public web data